Why is SEO Important?

 Understanding the Importance of SEO for Your Website

-You might be surprised how little the fundamentals of SEO have changed in the eight years since I first wrote about search engine optimisation.
-I’ve also written this book to help beginners get their hands around the often slippery topic.
+You might be surprised how little the fundamentals of SEO have changed in the nine years since I first wrote about search engine optimisation.
+I’ve also written this book to help beginners understand the often slippery topic.

 What You Will Find in This Article on SEO